Removing Japanese Keyword Hack from your Website?

 Navigate through some pages of the search results to see if you discover any suspicious looking URLs.
 These are the pages indexed by Google containing the word ‘japan’.
 If you notice pages with the Japanese characters in the title or description, it is likely that your website is infected.

-2. Japanese SEO Spam: Verify with Security Issues Tool in Google Search Console
+2. Japanese Keyword Hack: Verify with Security Issues Tool in Google Search Console

 In your Google Search Console (earlier called Google Webmaster Tools), navigate to the Security Issues Tool in the left sidebar.